antonioribeiro/skel/README.md

 # Skel
 ### A PHP Package Creator & Skeleton

+Skel is a Bash script to create Composer PHP packages based on skeletons.

+### How it Works

+Skel is very simple, when running it will

-Skel is a Bash script to create skeleton based composer packages.
-It will, basically, ask for some information (destination, vendor, package, vcs username, skeleton to be used...) clone a skeleton repositoy, replaces everything related to the package with the information the user provides and push it to your VCS (Github, Bitbucket...).
+1) Ask for some information (destination, vendor, package, vcs username, skeleton to be used...).
+2) Clone a skeleton repositoy.
+3) Replace everything related to the package with the information provided.
+4) Push the new package to your VCS (Github, Bitbucket...).
+5) Give you instructions on how to add the new package to your application.

 ### You Don't Need to Add Your Package to Packagist